When the question is no longer theoretical

 It’s why PR & Sales teams around Digital Comms needs are so effective.

-Then the echo chambers started to reveal themselves.
+That’s when the echo chambers started to reveal themselves.

 And the most instructive realisation of all, was they hadn’t changed, I had.

 I no longer saw the world around me in 3D.
 I couldn’t afford too – it was too costly to my health and wellbeing.
-Besides, life in the vortex of trends and comparison has always been something I found particularly boring.

-What I discovered was fascinating.
-The louder the echo chamber they were trapped in – be it through school or work or – their perspective only got smaller, their capacity to live was essentially blinkered, because they actually valued how they looked to others, rather than sitting in the comfort of their own bodies and heart with a view to nurturing themselves.
+Their capacity to live was essentially blinkered, because they actually valued how they looked to others, rather than sitting in the comfort of their own bodies and heart with a view to nurturing themselves.

-Some people move houses, research, go back to study, strip it all back to basics or start again rebuilding the life they want to live from the ground up.
+Some people move houses, research, go back to study, strip it all back to basics or start again rebuilding the life they want to live, from the ground up.
 I did all of it three times.

 The first time was by choice, the second was because of my choices and the last time was because I fell in love – with myself.